samuel-lucas6/Cahir/README.md

 - It should be difficult to brute force a master password.
 - It should be computationally infeasible to brute force a pepper.
 - It should not be possible to compromise the YubiKey secret key after generation.
+- It should not be possible to overwrite the YubiKey slot without the access code.
 - It should not be possible to perform YubiKey challenge-response without physical touch.
 - A compromise of the master password, but not the pepper, should not allow derivation of site passwords.
 - A compromise of the pepper, but not the master password, should not allow derivation of site passwords.